bokulich-lab/nf-ducken/docs/documentation.markdown

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: page
+title: Documentation
+permalink: /documentation/
+---

 # nf-ducken Parameterization
 Workflow to process amplicon meta-analysis data, from either local FASTQs or NCBI accession IDs to taxonomic classification.